vurachaitanya/AWS/AWS_Basic.md

 Scales up to 45Gbps, 5 Gateways per AZ | Depends on the bandwidth of the instance type Cost depends on the amount of data that is sent through the NAT Gateway | Cost depends on the instance type and size Can’t associate SG with a NAT Gateway, but can associate SG with resources behind the NAT Gateway | Associate SGs both on NAT instance and the resources behind it

+#### VPC Endpoints:
+-	Public AWS services from with in a VPC, traffic is internal and stays internal to VPC.
+-	Types of VPC Endpoints: **1.
+Interface Endpoints 2.
+Gateway Endpoints.